SemanticBeeng/lms-clean/report.md

 ## Delite

 Delite is a research project from Stanford University's Pervasive Parallelism Laboratory (PPL).
 Delite is built on top of LMS and could be seen as an alternative or supplement of `common/` targeted for high-performance parallel DSL.
 Furhermore, Delite includes the Delite Execution Graph whose purpose to orchestrate the application written potentially as multiple object programs (e.g one part in CUDA, one part in C and the last part in Scala).
-Last but not least, the Delite team have created Forge whose purpose is to generate DSL as libraries for LLMS from a unified specification language that avoids any boilerplate.
+Last but not least, the Delite team have created Forge whose purpose is to generate DSL as libraries for LMS from a unified specification language that avoids any boilerplate.

 ## Users